- What are Quarterly Business Reviews (QBRs)?

 - Current satisfaction level or NPS score

-Work with your leadership teams, sales, and other parts of the business to identify the appropriate scoring/ranking system for your business, and use this to prioritize which customers you will meet with and on what cadence.
+Work with your leadership teams, sales, and other parts of the business to identify the appropriate scoring/ranking system for your business.
+Use this to prioritize which customers you will meet with and on what cadence.

 Who should you include in the Quarterly Business Review?

 Your Customer Success Manager should run the review in partnership with the primary contact (s) on the customer side.
-They should include:
+They should include the following:

 - The AE who sold the deal.